lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Notes/7-08 - 7-14; Recursive Backtracking.md

 - backtracking trees can have variable decisions available at each level (the number of decisions can change or change in number)
 	- as we go, we need some way to keep track of what decisions have already been made and what haven't / what options have been used up and what are still available
 - use of helper recursive functions that reduce the number of params in the main-function call is common
+- when generating subsets, each decision will be whether to include or exclude a certain element in the set being built up.
+The difference with combinations is that the size of the "subset" is restricted
-- when working with large ADTs and passing by reference, be sure to *undo* any changes made to the ADT within the method ("choose-explore-undo")
+- when working with large ADTs and passing by reference (it's not really an option to not pass by reference), be sure to *undo* any changes made to the ADT within the method ("choose-explore-undo")
 	- when generating subsets, maximize efficiency by keeping track of the index of the element currently under consider for include/excluding instead of just removing and re-inserting that element every time
+- optimization problems are just like other backtracking problems where we generate combinations, but with the added layer of checking for the best-solution-so-far as we go and only returning the best one
+- USES FOR RECURSIVE BACKTRACKING
+	- generating permutations (order matters)
+	- generating subsets (order doesn't matter)
+		- generating combinations (retricted size)
+		- optimization problems (only return best-answers-so-far)